SAEFP/adding-face-animations/README.md

 <img src="./images/36.png" alt="36" width="500"/>

 24. Go to BP_Gavin3.
 Click on Class Settings on the toolbar.
 In the Details panel on the right side, go to Interfaces, click the + Add button next to the Implemented Interfaces.
-Under the available interfaces select the BPI_Virtual Agent.
+Under the available interfaces select the BPI_State Instructions.

 25. Then, go the Event Graph of the blueprint.
-Right-click in the graph and type the name of the event you want to implement (from the interface) which is Event Hide Mesh from BPI_State Instruction interface.
+Right-click in the graph and type the name of the event you want to implement (from the interface) which is Event Hide Mesh from BPI_Virtual Agent interface.
 On the left side you will see the interfaces which are Hide Mesh, Show Widget, Hide Widget and Get Widget Location.
 Go to ready metahuman and copy and paste the nodes  inside them.